In simple words, businesses do not have it easy.

 What is Design Thinking?

-Design thinking is a human-centered approach used to tackle problems by understanding a customer's needs and behavior to design innovative answers to these problems.
+Design thinking is a human-centered approach to tackling problems by understanding a customer's needs and behavior to design innovative answers to these problems.

 Is Design Thinking Limited to Tech?